coderamen666/srd-v3.5-md/spells/magic-overview.md

 vanish from the scroll.

 In most cases, wizards charge a fee for the privilege of copying spells from their spellbooks.
-This fee is usually equal to the spell's level x 50 gp.
+This fee is usually equal to the spell’s level x 50 gp.

 **Independent Research:** A wizard also can research a spell